sergegoussev/price-stats-data-catalogue/README.md

 ## Technical context

-We are exploring the use of [data contract cli](https://cli.datacontract.com/) as a way to document and track datasets as the python library comes with a [data catalog](https://datacontract.com/examples/index.html).
+We use [data contract cli](https://cli.datacontract.com/) as a way to document and track datasets as the python library comes with a [data catalog](https://datacontract.com/examples/index.html).
+A simple [post-processing script](/post-processing.py) modifies the default html slightly.

 ## Who are we?